coorasse/vote-schulze/README.md

 # Schulze Vote

 This gem is a Ruby implementation of the Schulze voting method (with help of the Floyd–Warshall algorithm), a type of the Condorcet voting methods.
+It's the backend algorithm of [Agreeder](https://agreeder.com) and [Airesis](https://airesis.ue).

 ## Master